Sigma 150mm-600mm vs Tamron 150-600mm G2

-The other advantage of the Tamron is the calibration interface, much cleaner and straight forward.
-Whereas the multiple focus distance ranges as offered by the Sigma leaves many a user bewildered if not totally confused.
+The other advantage of the Tamron is the calibration interface, which is much cleaner and straight forward.
+Whereas the multiple focus distance ranges offered by the Sigma leaves many a user bewildered, if not totally confused.

-There is also the need to “covert” the calibration figures when entering these into the Sigma dock, this is a phenomenon which is not widely known ( even by Sigma) and is necessary to get the most of this lens (note this is not necessary with other Sigma dockable lenses).
-Note this is only necessary when using Reikan’s Focal software to determine the + / - correction value.
+There is also the need to “covert” the calibration figures when entering these into the Sigma dock, this is a phenomenon which is not widely known (even among some of Sigma's own technicians) and is necessary to get the most of this lens (note this is not necessary with other Sigma dockable lenses).
+This is only necessary when using Reikan’s Focal software to determine the + / - correction value.
 In comparison this “conversion” of values is not necessary with Tamron.

 Firstly the focus / image stabilisation configuration options.

 Within the Sigma’s software interface the user has the ability to adjust focus speed and effectiveness of the optical stabiliser.
 With the focus options speed can be significantly improved and the stabiliser made to be less off putting, in terms of “swimming” in the viewfinder, but more effective in the lens.
 Even thought the Tamron has similar features, they are not as effective and unlike the Sigma, cannot be programmed to a C1 and C2 lens setting on the lens.

 Secondly, servicing, this is a BIG plus for the Sigma and unfortunately a minus for the Tamron

 Anyone who has had reason to use Sigma’s UK service department will know what I am talking about.
 SIGMA have what is probably the best service department in the photographic business and set the standard for all others to follow.
 Their turnaround times are nothing short of miraculous, they always carry the right number of spares and are very keenly priced, they are also there to help their customers, a refreshing change.